spacelift-io/terraform-provider-spacelift/docs/resources/stack.md

 - `showcase` (Block List, Max: 1) (see [below for nested schema](#nestedblock--showcase))
 - `slug` (String) Allows setting the custom ID (slug) for the stack
 - `space_id` (String) ID (slug) of the space the stack is in
+- `terraform_smart_sanitization` (Boolean) Indicates whether runs on this will use terraform's sensitive value system to sanitize the outputs of Terraform state and plans in spacelift.
+Note: Requires the terraform version to be v1.0.1 or above.
+Defaults to `false`.
 - `terraform_version` (String) Terraform version to use
 - `terraform_workspace` (String) Terraform workspace to select
 - `worker_pool_id` (String) ID of the worker pool to use